brittanypugh/cardsgame2024/my-app/README.md

+# cardsgame2024

+Play the card game War using the API found at deckofcardsapi.com

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).